China–South Korea relations: Controversies over names and history

-Influence operations
+Espionage and influence operations

+American cybersecurity company FireEye claims that two hacking operations tied to the Chinese military, dubbed Tonto Team and Stone Panda/APT10, attempted to hack the South Korean Ministry of Foreign Affairs and other targets related to the deployment of THAAD.
+China has reportedly been engaged in economic espionage against South Korean technology companies, including Samsung Electronics and SK Hynix.

-PRC entities have been accused of attempting to influence opinions in South Korea through online propaganda campaigns.
+PRC entities have also been accused of attempting to influence opinions in South Korea through online propaganda campaigns.
 In November 2023, the National Intelligence Service reported that Chinese companies had established dozens of fake websites that mimicked legitimate Korean news outlets.
 They posted articles from other outlets without permission and spread pro-China and anti-US propaganda.
 The NIS has asked social media companies to remove the propaganda stories.

 Other incidents

 In 2022, South Korean authorities began investigating reports of Chinese police stations in the country following a report from Safeguard Defenders.
 Chinese officials denied having "so-called secret police stations" overseas.
 A restaurant owner accused of operating one also denied the reports.

 In June 2023, South Korean prosecutors charged a former Samsung Electronics executive and his six accomplices with stealing trade secrets from Samsung in order to establish a copycat chip factory in China.
 The former executive had worked for 18 years at Samsung and another decade at SK Hynix before raising funds for his own semiconductor companies in China and Singapore, luring over 200 experts from Samsung and Hynix in the process.
 The same month, Seoul police arrested a Chinese researcher and charged him with smuggling thousands of files related to medical robot technology to China.
 He had worked in South Korea at a robotics lab for over 10 years and a hospital for five years, during which time he disguised the stolen technology as his own invention before applying for and receiving subsidies from China's Thousand Talents Plan.

 In August 2024, South Korean authorities indicted a Korea Defence Intelligence Command employee on charges of selling military secrets to Chinese intelligence over a period of seven years.

 In October 2025, China's Ministry of Commerce banned Chinese companies from dealing with five U.S. subsidiaries of Hanwha Ocean.